CliMA/ClimaOcean.jl/docs/src/vertical_grids.md

 fig
 ```

-Note that the smallest the ratio ``h/L`` is, the more finely-packed are the mapped points near the surface.
+Note that the smallest the ratio ``h / (b-a)`` is, the more finely-packed are the mapped points towards the right or left side of the domain.

 Let's see how [`ExponentialInterfaces`](@ref) works: